-Even though Georgia is a relatively small country, the attractions here are vast, starting from the ancient cities and ending with hiking in some of the most rural parts of the country.
-Visiting just the capital, Tbilisi, is never enough to experience the whole country with its customs and traditions.
-So here’s the best two-week itinerary in Georiga to help you plan your trip.
+Even though Georgia is a relatively small country, the attractions here are vast – starting from ancient cities and ending with hiking in some of the most rural parts of the country.
+Visiting just the capital of Tbilisi is never enough if you’re looking to experience the whole country’s customs and traditions.
+So, here’s the best two-week itinerary in Georgia to help you plan out your trip.

 Day 1-3: Kutaisi

 Kutaisi is one of the ancient cities of Georgia and its former capital.
 The reason for you to start a trip here is simple: the city has a great central location.
 Here, the number of things to see and do is vast.
-You can visit centuries-old caves, see dinosaur footprints, wander through the city and visit the UNESCO World Heritage Sites of Gelati Monastery and Bagrati Cathedral.
-Besides, the perfect location of the city gives much better day-trip opportunities to see the western part of the country, especially Vardzia, the giant cave town of the 12th century.
+Here, you can visit centuries-old caves, see dinosaur footprints, wander through the city and visit the Unesco World Heritage Sites of Gelati Monastery and Bagrati Cathedral.

 Day 4-6: Batumi

-Coastal city Batumi is just a three-hour drive from Kutaisi.
-The bustling summer destination of the locals boasts modern architecture, an excellent dining scene, international hotels, and busy nightlife during the high season.
-You don’t need more than a day to explore the sights of the city; however, keep a day or two for exploring the surrounding areas, such as Petra Fortress, Green Lake, or Machakhela National Park.
+The coastal city of Batumi is just a three-hour drive from Kutaisi.
+The bustling summer destination of the locals boasts modern architecture, an excellent dining scene, international hotels and a busy nightlife during the high season.

 Day 7: Zugdidi